Aortic stenosis: Transcatheter aortic valve replacement

-Globally more than 250,000 people have received transcatheter aortic valve intervention (TAVI).
+Globally, more than 250,000 people have received transcatheter aortic valve intervention (TAVI).
 For people who are not candidates for surgical valve replacement and most patients who are older than 75, TAVI may be a suitable alternative.
-Conduction abnormalities requiring permanent pacemaker (PPM) implantation remain a common finding after TAVI due to the close proximity of the atrioventricular conduction system to the aortic root.
+Conduction abnormalities requiring permanent pacemaker (PPM) implantation remain a common finding after TAVI due to the proximity of the atrioventricular conduction system to the aortic root.

 Balloon valvuloplasty

 For infants and children, balloon valvuloplasty, where a balloon is inflated to stretch the valve and allow greater flow, may also be effective.
 In adults, however, it is generally ineffective, as the valve tends to return to a stenosed state.
 The surgeon will make a small incision at the top of the person's leg and proceed to insert the balloon into the artery.
 The balloon is then advanced up to the valve and is inflated to stretch the valve open.